 Click Add mapping to create additional links.

-Select a data field from the drop-down list and select the BlueConic profile property it populates by entering a search term.
+Here, you can configure which values should be mapped to which BlueConic profile properties.
+Click Add mapping, select a data field from the drop-down list and select the BlueConic profile property it populates by entering a search term.

 - Set if empty

 - Add the data field to the list of existing values